exhum0/exhum0/README.md

 2. **exhum0**

-- Boom bap project inspired by 90s hip-hop, 2000s urban R&B, soul and funk, as well as ethnic jazz music.The project is not active at the moment.
+- Boom bap project inspired by 90s hip-hop, 2000s urban R&B, soul and funk, as well as ethnic jazz music.
+The project is not active at the moment.

 3. **Other Projects**